simo-net/MovNEye/README.md

 ---

-**_MovNEye_**  stands for: "_Moving a Neuromorphic Eye_".
+**_MovNEye_**  stands for "_Moving a Neuromorphic Eye_".
-It is a tool to facilitate the neuromorphic community in the exhausting task of converting static computer-vision datasets to their event-based counterparts.
-It requires a neuromorphic vision camera (DAVIS, dynamic and active vision sensor) mounted on top of two servo-motors (PTU, pant-tilt unit), driven by taking inspiration from natural viewing during fixation (FEMs, fixational eye movements).
-The system converts static images into spike trains by exploiting a silicon retina and human's dynamic fixational strategies (specifically, a microscopic and randomly-drifting motion pattern).
+It is a toolkit to facilitate the neuromorphic community in the exhausting task of converting static computer-vision datasets to their event-based counterparts.
+It requires a neuromorphic vision sensor (DAVIS, dynamic and active vision sensor) mounted on top of two servo-motors (PTU, pant-tilt unit) driven by taking inspiration from natural dynamic viewing during fixation (FEMs, fixational eye movements).
+The system converts static images into spike trains by exploiting a silicon retina and human's active fixational strategies (specifically, a microscopic and randomly-drifting motion pattern).

 ---
 ## Motivation